DevRel-Foundation/wg-metrics-reporting/README.md

 Welcome to the DRF Metrics, Reporting, and Best Practices Work Group

 - Our mailing list to join is here: https://lists.dev-rel.org/g/wg-metrics-reporting
-- Our Mission is {insert WG mission here}
-- Our Strategic goals for 2025 are {link to `https://github.com/DevRel-Foundation/wg-metrics-reporting/goals.md`}
+- Our Strategic goals for 2025 can be found [here](https://github.com/DevRel-Foundation/wg-metrics-reporting/goals.md)
-- We welcome contributions via [mailing list](https://lists.dev-rel.org/g/wg-metrics-reporting), our Discord, and here on GitHub.
+- We welcome contributions via [mailing list](https://lists.dev-rel.org/g/wg-metrics-reporting), our Discord forum channel, and here on GitHub.

 All material contributed to the DRF Metrics, Reporting, and Best Practices Work Group is under [CC-BY-4.0 Licensing](https://creativecommons.org/licenses/by/4.0/deed.en).